-Lord willing, Living Hope Church will send Nickson and Esther Pasipanodya out as church-planting missionaries to Harare, Zimbabwe in December 2018.
+In December 2018, Living Hope Church sent out Nickson and Esther Pasipanodya as church-planting missionaries to Harare, Zimbabwe.

 About Harare, Zimbabwe: